 - Exposure to potential employers with access to job postings

 *New student members will be given NCFR membership in addition to conference registration.
 This excludes lapsed and/or previous members.

 How to Request Grant Support:

 Completed submissions should be submitted no later than Oct.
-31, 2020.
-Students will receive a registration voucher code to use when registering to virtually attend the 2020 NCFR Annual Conference, Nov.
-11-13, 2020.
-For more information on the NCFR Student Access Grant, visit our website or connect with Maddie Hansen.
+11, 2021.
+Students will receive a registration voucher code to use when registering to virtually attend the 2021 NCFR Annual Conference, Nov.
+2-5, 2021.
+For more information on the NCFR Student Access Grant, connect with Maddie Hansen.

 How to Donate to the Grant:

-The NCFR Student Access Grant is a new funding opportunity launching in fall 2020.
-Funding is dedicated to support People of Color with NCFR membership and 2020 NCFR Annual Conference registration.
+The NCFR Student Access Grant is a funding opportunity that was initiated in fall 2020.
+Funding is dedicated to support People of Color with NCFR membership and 2021 NCFR Annual Conference registration.
 To donate or learn more about the NCFR Student Access Fund, visit our website or connect with Susan Baker.